Qualify as a primary school teacher in just one year

 For further details about international scholarships, please see our Scholarships page.

 To find out about any additional costs on this course, please see our Additional Costs page.

 You will be required to have a satisfactory enhanced Disclosure Barring Service (DBS) check costing £40 which needs to be paid for before the start of the course.

-- We would normally expect applicants to have taken and passed the full GCSE course, however in some circumstances we do accept equivalent qualifications or equivalency tests.
+We would normally expect applicants to have taken and passed the full GCSE course, however in some circumstances we do accept equivalent qualifications or equivalency tests.
+Please note, however, that we are unable to accept Level 2 Functional Skills courses that do not cover the full breadth of a GCSE.
 If you are unable to enrol for the full GCSE course, please contact Admissions to discuss which equivalent qualification we may accept.

 We pride ourselves on the interview experience.
 You’ll learn about the University and the course while we learn more about you and see your potential to teach.

-The interview will be made up of typically these elements:
+The interview will be made up of typically five elements:

 - Registration, DBS and qualification checks